Kinuthia-Claudia/Python_Pool_Game/README.md

-# 2D POOL GAME
+# POOL GAME

-This is a simple single player pool game created using Python, Pygame, and Pymunk.
-It simulates a pool table where players can shoot balls into pockets.
-The game includes basic physics for realistic ball movement and collisions.
+This is a simple 2D single-player pool game created using Python.
+It simulates a pool table where players can shoot pool balls into pockets according to the game rules in order to win the game.

 ## Features